Partitions are used on Swan to distinguish different

 resources.
 You can view the partitions with the command

 To run short jobs for testing and development work, a job can specify a different quality of service (QoS).
 The short QoS increases a jobs priority so it will run as soon as possible.

 Overall limitations of maximum job wall time.
-CPUs, etc. are set for all jobs with the default setting (when thea “–qos=” section is omitted) and “short” jobs (described as above) on Crane and Rhino.
+CPUs, etc. are set for all jobs with the default setting (when thea “–qos=” section is omitted) and “short” jobs (described as above) on Swan.
 The limitations are shown in the following form.

 |SLURM Specification||Max Job Run Time||Max CPUs per User||Max Jobs per User|

 Please also note that the memory and local hard drive limits are subject to the physical limitations of the nodes, described in the resources capabilities section of the HCC Documentation and the partition sections above.

 Partitions marked as owned by a group means only specific groups are allowed to submit jobs to that partition.
 Groups are manually added to the list allowed to submit jobs to the partition.
 If you are unable to submit jobs to a partition, and you feel that you should be, please contact email@example.com.